 1. Visit Notetaking Services to determine assistance needed for notes.

 2. Complete Notetaking Services contract for each semester at the time of registration, identifying the course(s) for which notetaking is requested.
 You will be requested to choose one of the following options:

 3. A notetaker will be assigned by DSS for individuals who have notetaking accommodation.

-If lecture notes are required, students are encouraged to discuss their needs with their instructors, and find someone in the class willing to photocopy their notes.
-Another option students have is taking a pre-written letter from DSS to the instructor of the class so an anonymous announcement can be made that duplicate notes are needed.
+If lecture notes are required, students are encouraged to discuss their needs with their instructors and find someone in the class willing to photocopy their notes.
+Another option is taking a pre-written letter from DSS to the instructor of the class so an anonymous announcement can be made that duplicate notes are needed.
 Duplicate notetaking paper is available, free of charge, from SSC DSS office 248.
 When notetakers have been found, have them contact the NSC to discuss their compensation options.